 - Test Drive: Most people who are serious boat owners will be willing to meet you out on a lake to test drive the boat, especially if you live near a body of water.
 Ask the seller to take you out on it to see how it runs.

 Make sure that if you are going to buy a used boat, you do a little homework on them so you know what to look for and you actually get a good deal and not hosed.
 The hull and engine can be the most expensive parts, so always check them out.
 Remember, if it looks to good to be true, it probably is.

-You will have to pay for licensing at the time of your purchase, and every year that you have the boat in your name.
+You will have to pay for licensing at the time of your purchase, and every year that you have the boat in your name in many states.
 Make sure you check with your local DMV office to find out at least a ball park of how much licensing will cost you.
-The more expinsive the boat, the more licensing you will have to pay.
-This goes for how new it is as well.
-A 2018 boat will cost you more per year to license, than buying a used 2005 boat, so if you have questions, call the DMV.
+The more expensive the boat, the more in fees you will have to pay.
+This goes for how new it is as well in many cases.
+A 2021 boat will cost you more per year to license, than buying a used 2005 boat.

 Insurance is a MUST, and even though you could go without having it, you will regret it in the end.
 Accidents happen all the time, whether it be on the road, or on the lake or river, so you really do not want to chance having something happen to your boat if it breaks.
 Some states require you to have insurance on your vehicles, so that is another thing to check with your local DMV.

 Try to factor in insurance before you buy, and you can get a quick quote from your insurance office, or online as well.
 Sometimes insurance companies will give a discount on “bundling” both vehicle and boat insurances, so it might not cost that much money.
 It is often much cheaper than what you are paying on your personal vehicle.